Project-DARC/DARC/README.md

 ***Law2: If total revenue < 1000 ETH by 2035/01/01, shareholder X can take over 75% of total voting power and 90% of dividend power.***

-*Design of Plugin: If after the operation, check the following conditions:*
+*Design of Plugin: After executing in sandbox, check the following conditions:*

 - *timestamp >= 2035/01/01*